How to Use an Italian Moka Pot: A Step-by-Step Guide to Perfect Espresso

 Burr Coffee Grinder (Electric or Hand)

 This is the most important part of your setup.
 A burr coffee grinder is highly recommended compared to a blade grinder.
-The Baratza Encore is a very popular choice.
+The Baratza Encore is a very popular choice due to it’s reliability, ease of use and afforable price tag (view on Amazon)

 Gas stove in black